nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --vcr.oidc4vci.definitionsdir string            Directory with the additional credential definitions the node could issue (experimental, may change without notice).
       --vcr.oidc4vci.enabled                          Enable issuing and receiving credentials over OIDC4VCI (experimental).
-      --vcr.oidc4vci.timeout duration                 Time-out for OpenID4VCI HTTP client operations. (default 30s) --vcr.oidc4vci.url string                       Base URL for the OIDC4VCI wallet and issuer endpoints, which ends up in the OAuth2 metadata.
-These are node-to-node (/n2n) endpoints, but only the base path up until (not including) /n2n has to be configured.
-So typically, only a domain.
-Must be HTTPS when strict-mode is enabled.
-      --verbosity string                              Log level (trace, debug, info, warn, error) (default "info")
+      --vcr.oidc4vci.timeout duration                 Time-out for OpenID4VCI HTTP client operations. (default 30s) --verbosity string                              Log level (trace, debug, info, warn, error) (default "info")

 nuts config